Irritable Bowel Syndrome or IBS is a common disorder that affects the colon and can cause disruption to everyday life.

 Another common cause of IBS is food sensitivity.
 Eliminating trigger foods has been shown to help tremendously.
 NAET Allergy Elimination has been shown to be incredibly beneficial for most digestive issues including IBS.
-Here are some things to consider eliminating:
+If you’re considering NAET as an alternative treatment option for IBS, here are some things to consider eliminating:

 Too many cold, raw vegetables: In order to properly digest raw foods your body must first bring it down to body temperature.
 This causes it to work harder than needed which can dampen the digestive fire and leads to malabsorption.
 Cook vegetables (steam) instead and eat them warm.

 Cruciferous vegetables and legumes: These are healthy but can cause gas and bloating in sensitive individuals.

 Dairy: Lactose intolerance can lead to digestive ailments.
 If you aren’t sure, try eliminating dairy such as milk, yogurt and cheese.

 Eating fast, while angry or hurried: When you eat or drink quickly, you might be inhaling too much air and eating too much.
 Eat slowly and mindfully.